hashicorp/vault-client-dotnet/docs/System.md

 <a name="deletepluginscatalogbytypebyname"></a>
 # **DeletePluginsCatalogByTypeByName**
-> void DeletePluginsCatalogByTypeByName (string name, string type)
+> void DeletePluginsCatalogByTypeByName (string name, string type, TimeSpan? wrapTTL = null)

 Remove the plugin with the given name.